rain-xiii/asg-labs/README.md

 ## Getting Started

-To get started with these labs, clone the repository and follow the individual instructions within each lab folder:
+To get started with these hands-on sessions, clone the repository and follow the individual instructions within each lab folder:

 ```bash
 git clone https://github.com/rain-xiii/asg-labs.git
 cd aws-lab-workshops
 ```

-Each lab has its own set of instructions for setup and execution.
+Each hands-on session has its own set of instructions for setup and execution.

 ## Prerequisites